Putting Excellence Into Your Writing

 to make your story a winner

-Our pre-conference Writer’s Workshop starts things off on Thursday, July 18th at 9:00 AM.
-The Workshop, which will offer writers a chance to get one-on-one feedback and instruction on advanced writing techniques.
+Our pre-conference Writer’s Workshop starts things off on Thursday, July 16th at 9:00 AM.
+The Workshop offers writers a chance to get one-on-one feedback and instruction on advanced writing techniques.

 Don’t miss this opportunity to gain a new perspective on the craft of producing the written word.
 Details coming soon!
 If you want to sign up for this great opportunity to expand and enhance your writing abilities to bring your writing to the next level, sign up for this special, pre-conference class.